dayanez/Dante/README.md

 # Dante

 This was a weekend project.
 Now this is my hobby.
-Its a graphics rendering engine built on top of some of filaments math.
-Mainly some shading methods and how they did pbr.
-It was sick.
+Its a graphics rendering engine built on top of some of filaments math, and their MATC compiler.

 # Progress Pics
 On My Google Drive just some pics of what it looks like